Project estimation workflow for Tallyfy

 task

-Get everyone aligned on the ground rules before you start crunching numbers.
-What's the confidence level required?
-Are we doing rough order of magnitude or detailed bottom-up?
-What assumptions are we making about labor rates, material costs, and timeline?
-Document these decisions now - they'll save arguments later when the numbers come back higher than expected.
+Before anyone starts crunching numbers, get the team on the same page about ground rules.
+What's the confidence level you're aiming for?
+Are you doing a rough ballpark or a detailed bottom-up estimate?
+What are your assumptions on labor rates, material costs, and timeline?
+Write these decisions down now - they'll save a lot of back-and-forth later when someone questions why the numbers came in higher than they expected.

 2